 Japanese gardens are world-famous for their carefully arranged botanical compositions, attention to the most minute detail and sheer jaw-dropping beauty.
 Here are a handful of perennial favorites with visitors from around the world.

 Traditional Landscape Gardens

-Boasting one of the most grand and celebrated garden designs in the country, Kenrokuen Garden (Kanazawa) is the pinnacle of a 150 year project – and it shows.
-There are ponds, water features, quaint curved bridges, waterfalls and streams galore in its spacious expanses, meant to enhance Kanazawa Castle back in the day.
+Boasting one of the grandest and celebrated garden designs in the country, Kenrokuen Garden (Kanazawa) is the pinnacle of a 150-year project – and it shows.
+There are ponds, water features, quaint curved bridges, waterfalls, and streams galore in its spacious expanses, meant to enhance Kanazawa Castle back in the day.
 It’s all run by a sophisticated water system, constructed in…1632.
 The garden did not open to the public until 1871 and constitutes the spot to have a traditional Japanese green tea at the charming old-style teahouse.

 Kenrokuen means “Garden of the Six Sublimities” – spaciousness, artificiality, antiquity, seclusion, plentiful water and panoramic views – all the elements needed to achieve the perfect garden, according to the ancient theory of Chinese landscape design, adopted by the Japanese.
 Other exceptionally beautiful gardens in this style include Katsura Imperial Villa in Kyoto, Mito’s Kairakuen with its 3000 plum trees, and Korakuen in Okayama.